Welcome to Parlee Beach! One of the most beautiful beaches in New Brunswick where you can swim and enjoy the hot summer days.

 The beach at Parlee Beach Provincial Park has one of the most rigorous water monitoring and assessment systems in Canada.
 The water is tested daily from mid-May to September, and the infographic below explains the water quality analysis process.

 Based on water quality results since 2017, the water quality at Parlee Beach is typically good and suitable for swimming.
 The occasional exceedance of a guideline value is temporary, with water quality quickly returning to normal levels.
 You can consult the most up-to-date water quality data by visiting beaches.gnb.ca

 As noted in the Steering Committee for Water Quality at Parlee Beach’s Final Report, the occasional exceedance of guideline values are likely a result of bacteria originating from within the Shediac Bay Watershed making their way to Parlee Beach during a combination of meteorological and oceanographic conditions.
 The implementation of the steering committee recommendations by the Government of New Brunswick has led to the development of a Watershed Management Plan for the Shediac Bay Watershed.

 Since the Shediac Bay Watershed drains freshwater into Shediac Bay near Parlee Beach (see figure 1 below), it is important to understand that everyone in the Shediac Bay Watershed has a role in protecting the environment and water quality at Parlee Beach.
-To learn more about how you can help make a difference and get involved in the development and implementation of the Shediac Bay Watershed Management Plan, please click here.
+To learn more about the Shediac Bay Watershed Management Plan, please click here.

 To help keep our recreational waters and environment clean please always remember to: